A Brief History of Alternative Dispute Resolution (ADR)

 The Anglo-Saxon period of English legal history is usually thought of as beginning in A.D.
 601, because documentation of Anglo-Saxon legal practices dates from that year, and continued even after the Normans wrested England from Angol-Saxon rule in A.D.
 1066.
 The central finding of legal historians of that era are that the Anglo-Saxons used an array of dispute resolution processes akin to modern-day adjudication, arbitration, mediation, and negotiation, and that these processes were available to litigants during the life of a lawsuit on a “dispute processing continuum”.

-These processes and their inter-relationship on the dispute processing continuum aimed to foster respect for law and legal process, and to affect the peaceful and enduring resolution of disputes, and promoting the reconciliation of the parties.
+These processes and their inter-relationship on the dispute processing continuum aimed to foster respect for law and legal process - affect the peaceful and enduring resolution of disputes - and promote the reconciliation of the parties.

 These aims were the product of a historical context in which violent measures of self-help, so long the cultural norm among the Germanic pagans, became less acceptable as Christian teachings about the importance of law, social order, and neighborly love fostered the legal process as the preferred method of dispute resolution.